Local foodCalabrian licorice

 The Licorice of Calabria PDO (Liquirizia di Calabria D.O.P. in Italian) was the first PDO to be granted for two product types coming from the same plant: the root and extract.

-Dr. Antonio Massarotto, is the man who set up a Consortium for the protection of licorice.
+Dr. Antonio Massarotto, is the man who set up a Consortium for the protection of this local licorice.
 This special plant is a local PDO product that has truly earned its world-renowned awards.

 The period between the 600s and 700s is recognized as the golden age of Calabrian licorice.
 Licorice farmers can be identified and pinpointed simply by their product on a world spice map.
 This is due to the delicate quality of individual products as well as the established and professional production processes involved.

 Nevertheless, the following period between the 800s and 900s the licorice market began to undergo profound changes.
 French licorice producers started to introduce a cheaper and lower-quality product to gain share in a flourishing confectionery market.

 In the United States, licorice began to be used increasingly as a tobacco flavoring, using this spice with lower quality requirements.